-- Does Buffett Own Bitcoin?
+- Does Warren Buffett Invest in Bitcoin?

 Buffett was born on August 30, 1930, in Omaha, Nebraska.
-His birthplace has garnered him the nickname the ‘Oracle of Omaha’, and is the city where Berkshire Hathaway is headquartered.
+His birthplace has garnered him the nickname the ‘Oracle of Omaha’ and is the city where Berkshire Hathaway is headquartered.

-Buffett learned much of his investing strategies from noted value investor, Benjamin Graham.
+Buffett learned much of his investing strategies from noted value investor Benjamin Graham.

 He is also partnered with another noteworthy investor and the vice-chairman of Berkshire Hathaway, Charlie Munger.

 When it comes to Warren Buffett investing, he’s the real OG.
 Market leaders everywhere look to him.

 Warren Buffett Value Investing

 What is value investing?
 The investing strategy looks at a stock’s price when it is lower than the company’s intrinsic value.
 It is, quite literally, buying low and selling high, although Buffett himself does not sell very often.

 If you look at Buffett’s portfolio, nothing will blow you away.
 He doesn’t take many risks or invest in industries or companies he doesn’t understand.